pelegri/pelegri.github.com/lahacks/index.md

 # Progress at LAHacks
-   We (really just Eduardo) are in booth XX.
+   "We" (Eduardo) are in the booth at the end of the hallway.
 I won't be able to man the booth all the time, be patient with me and check booth hours.

 # Booth Hours:
   Hours will be updated through the event.
   FRIDAY
 	5pm - Eduardo arrives at LAX Friday
-	?pm - Booth opens at Pauley Pavillion
+	7pm - Booth opens at Pauley Pavillion
   SATURDAY
 	12:30am - Allocation of resources from Lending Library
         1am - Booth closes